-Losing a spouse is an extremely emotional time.
+Losing a partner is an extremely emotional time.
 If you have a friend who recently lost his or her partner, you’re likely looking for ways to show your love and support.
 However, there are some things you might be doing or saying that could make a difficult situation even worse.

 Keisha Blair, co-founder of Aspire-Canada and Founder of the soon-to-be-launched website The Modern Widow, was on the receiving end of her share of blunders when she was widowed at the young age of 31, eight weeks after giving birth to her second son.
 “I realized that young widows lack the support they need because of their specialized needs.
 Many people don’t know what to say or how to say it.
 Statements like ‘he’s in a better place,’ when a young spouse is left behind with young babies can sound like an insult,” said Blair.